Last Updated on

 4. Medieval Times Dallas

 Don your crown and holler for your knight in shining armor!
-Travel back in time to enjoy one of the calssic things to do in Dallas with kids.
+Travel back in time to enjoy one of the classic things to do in Dallas with kids.
 Medieval Times produces an energetic, rowdy (but clean!) dinner show full of fine horsemanship, jousting, and choreographed combat.
 There isn’t a bad seat in the house – they even have booster seats for the littlest spectators in the kingdom.
 With captivating visuals and sound effects, this show is a ton of fun for everyone.

 3. Dallas Zoo

 The Dallas Zoo dedicates over 100 acres to lush, spacious wildlife habitats, including the “Best Africa Exhibit in the United States” according to The Zoo Book: A Guide to America’s Best.
 Hop on the Wilds of Africa Adventure Safari Monorail to see five African habitats not accessible by foot.
 Get eye to eye with a hippo at the brand new Hippo outpost, feed a giraffe, and even catch a live animal show.
 Both “Wonders of the Wild” and “The Cheetah Encounter” are great for families.
-The tiniest tots can play, get wet, and feed some friendly creatures at the Children’s Zoo.
+The tiniest tots can play, get wet, and feed some friendly creatures at the Children’s Petting Zoo.

 2. Perot Museum of Nature and Science